 What is Succulent?

-While such diversity in such a large plant group sounds great, you might wonder what to look for when you go to the nursery.
+While such diversity in such a large plant group sounds excellent, you might wonder what to look for when you go to the nursery.
 Unfortunately, that is not as simple as it might sound.
 Botanists disagree on the definition of a succulent.
 One thing they do agree on is that succulents are much more than cacti.
 Perhaps that is why succulent growers are fond of this saying: All cacti are succulents, but not all succulents are cacti.
 To keep it simple, maybe the best way to think of succulents is to think of them as plants that store water in their tissues.

 How to Decide What is Hardy?